AzizTw/Quine-McCluskey-algorithm/README.md

 ## How to use
 1- Enter the number of variables of your K-Map
 2- Enter the minterms' indices
-3- Enter the don't cares, if any. else just insert a new line (Press Enter)
+3- Enter the don't cares if any, else just insert a new line (Press Enter)
 <br>

 ## Sample run: